 How much are the tickets?

 There are a wide range of ticket prices, which can vary from show to show − usually from £15 upwards.
 We also offer a number of concessionary prices.
 The production pages on this website give more information, or phone the box office on 020 7452 3000 for prices and availability.

 If you book your tickets more than seven days ahead, you can have them sent to you for a small handling charge.
 If you book within seven days – or if you prefer – you can collect them from the box offices in the building or from the ticket collection machines in the foyers.
 You will need to bring the card you made the booking with to collect your tickets.

 Where is the box office?

-There is a main advance box office on the ground floor, but there are also box offices for the Olivier and The Shed theatres which open before performances.
+There is a main advance box office on the ground floor, temporarily relocated due to building works, but there are also box offices for the Olivier and the temporary theatres which open before performances.

 When is the box office open?

 9.30am to 8pm, Mondays to Saturdays.
 Bank holidays vary and we also open on many Sundays in the year, so check the listings for details.